xdissent/dependable/README.md

 Sounds like a hit!

-## Reference
+## API

-`container.register(name, function)` - registers a dependency by name. `function` can be a function that takes dependencies and returns anything, or an object itself with no dependencies.
+`container.register(name, function)` - Registers a dependency by name. `function` can be a function that takes dependencies and returns anything, or an object itself with no dependencies.

-`container.register(hash)` - registers a hash of names and dependencies.
-Useful for config.
+`container.register(hash)` - Registers a hash of names and dependencies.
+This is useful for setting configuration constants.

-`container.load(fileOrFolder)` - registers a file, using its file name as the name, or all files in a folder.
-Does not follow sub directories
+`container.load(fileOrFolder)` - Registers a file, using its file name as the name, or all files in a folder.
+Does not traverse subdirectories.

-`container.get(name, overrides = {})` - returns a module by name, with all dependencies injected.
+`container.get(name, overrides = {})` - Returns a dependency by name, with all dependencies injected.
 If you specify overrides, the dependency will be given those overrides instead of those registerd.

-`container.resolve([overrides,] cb)` - calls cb like a dependency function, injecting any dependencies found in the signature
+`container.resolve(overrides={}, cb)` - Calls `cb` like a dependency function, injecting any dependencies found in the signature.
+Like `container.get`, this supports overrides.

+## Development

+Dependable is written in coffeescript.
+To generate javascript, run `npm run prepublish`.

+Tests are written with mocha.
+To run the tests, run `npm test`.

+## License

+BSD